raspberrypilearning/led-firefly/en/step_3.md

 --- task ---

-**Test:** Click the green flag.
+**Test:** Click the green play button.
 Thonny will save the file on your Raspberry Pi Pico and then run the new code.

 Check that the LED turns on and then goes off again.
 Run your code as many times as you like.